Battle of Gaines’ Mill History and Overview

 Lee Moves Against Porter

 Still hoping to crush Porter’s army before it could cross the Chickahominy, Lee continued his assault on June 27.
 His plan was similar to the one that failed the day before, sending two divisions commanded by A. P. Hill and James Longstreet against the Yankee center, while Stonewall Jackson and D.H.
-Hill tried to flank Porter on the right and then to hit the Northerner from the rear.
+Hill tried to flank Porter on the right and then hit the Northerner from the rear.

 Costly Confederate Attack